silentmemo/manual_cell_counter/README.md

 - The RP2040 chip is programmable.
 - It contains many keys which is required.
-- It contains a display to show the calculation result in realtime.
+- It contains a display to show the calculation result in real-time.
 - The switches are "hot-swappable", lifting the hurdles of requiring soldering.
 - Different switches can be used to provide tactile feedback. (not used in this project)
 - The circuit board contains all the components, making it easy to assemble